-Bounteous Company Limited ("BCL"): In February 2007, the Company purchased an initial 35% interest in BCL, a retailer in China, for \$264 million and, as additional consideration, paid \$376 million to extinguish a third-party loan issued to the selling BCL shareholders that was secured by the pledge of the remaining equity of BCL.
+Bounteous Company Limited ("BCL"): In February 2007, the Company purchased an initial 35% interest in BCL, a holding company which owned Trust-Mart, a retailer operating in China, for \$264 million and, as additional consideration, paid \$376 million to extinguish a third-party loan issued to the selling BCL shareholders that was secured by the pledge of the remaining equity of BCL.
 Concurrent with its initial investment in BCL, the Company entered into a Shareholders' Agreement, which provided the Company with voting rights associated with a portion of the common stock of BCL securing the loan, amounting to an additional 30% of the aggregate outstanding shares.
 During the second quarter of fiscal 2013, the Company completed its acquisition of the remaining equity interest in BCL for an additional payment of approximately \$101 million.

 Massmart Holdings Limited ("Massmart"): In June 2011, the Company completed a tender offer for approximately 51% ownership in Massmart, a South African retailer with approximately 290 stores throughout sub-Saharan Africa.
 The final purchase price for the acquisition was ZAR 16.9 billion (\$2.5 billion).
 The assets acquired were \$6.9 billion, including \$3.1 billion in goodwill; liabilities assumed were \$2.4 billion; and the non-controlling interest was \$2.0 billion.
-The Company began consolidating Massmart's results in its fiscal 2012 third quarter reporting period.
+The Company began consolidating Massmart's results in the quarter ended October 31, 2011.

 Netto Food Stores Limited ("Netto"): In April 2011, the Company completed the regulatory approved acquisition of 147 Netto stores from Dansk Supermarked in the United Kingdom.
 The Company has converted the majority of these stores to the ASDA brand.
 The final purchase price for the acquisition was £750 million (\$1.2 billion).
-The assets acquired were \$1.3 billion, including \$748 million in goodwill, and liabilities assumed were \$103 million.
-The Company began consolidating Netto's results in its fiscal 2012 second quarter reporting period.
+The assets acquired were \$1.3 billion, including \$748 million in goodwill; and liabilities assumed were \$103 million.
+The Company began consolidating Netto's results in the quarter ended July 31, 2011.